 There’s a lot to remember about preparing safe food.
 You can’t be there to remind your employees of them all the time, so do the next best thing and post physical reminders.

 We offer a variety of free downloadable posters about cooking temperatures, food storage organization, food allergy symptoms, and more.
 Hang them around your establishment to help food handlers remember important food safety principles while on the job.
-You can even make the posters part of your HACCP plan by teaching employees to refer to them daily to prevent food safety incidences.
+You can even make the posters part of your HACCP plan by teaching employees to refer to them daily to prevent food safety incidents.

 Get Our Guides to Food Safety Training